nox-devices/GRDBCustomSQLiteBuild/README.md

       # The path to your custom "GRDBCustomSQLite-USER.h":
       CUSTOMSQLITE_H_USER_PATH="CustomSQLiteConfig/GRDBCustomSQLite-USER.h"

-      # The name of the .framework output file (We usually want GRDB.framework)
+      # The name of the .xcframework output file (We usually want GRDB.xcframework)
       FRAMEWORK_NAME="GRDB"

-      # The directory in which the .framework file will be placed (must be reachable for the Swift Package)
+      # The directory in which the .xcframework will be placed (must be reachable for the Swift Package)
       OUTPUT_PATH="Binary"

       # Build configuration.
 Usually Release is fine.